 “I am very honored to be a part of this great music community in Oklahoma and thankful for all involved making it happen,” said Fullbright.
 “We have a lot of great songwriters in Oklahoma that need to be heard.”

-For more information about John Fullbright and to listen to his music, visit their listing in the Oklahoma Music Directory.
+For more information about John Fullbright and to listen to his music, visit his listing in the Oklahoma Music Directory.